-The learner must submit an appeal in writing and include sufficient documentation.
+The learner must submit their appeal in writing to their program director within 30 days of the final grade posting online and include sufficient documentation.
 The person responsible for the decision submits written documentation and rationale for the decision being appealed.
 The appeals committee is instructed to act only on the basis of the written materials submitted.